In this article, you will learn about the implications of the BAG ruling and the ECJ ruling on vacation expiry:

 What did the Federal Labor Court (BAG) decide on 20.12.2022?

-In its ruling(9 AZR 266/20), the Federal Labor Court (BAG) determined that leave is only time-barred if employers have transparently and unambiguously informed employees in advance of their existing leave entitlement and the possibility of it expiring.
+In its ruling(9 AZR 266/20), the Federal Labor Court (BAG) determined that leave only expires if employers have transparently and unambiguously informed employees in advance of the existing leave entitlement and the possibility of expiry.
 Otherwise, the leave entitlement cannot simply expire.
 This decision emphasizes the responsibility of employers to ensure that employees can take their leave on time.
 The BAG thus takes into account the previous decisions of the European Court of Justice (ECJ) on this issue.

 Exceptions and special cases of residual leave expiry

 There are also exceptions and special cases that you should be aware of when it comes to remaining leave.
 For example, leave entitlement cannot simply expire if employees are ill and therefore unable to take their leave.
-In such situations, the remaining leave can be carried over to the following year.
-Remaining leave does not usually expire during parental leave either.
+In such situations, the remaining leave can be carried over to the next year.
+Also in the case of parental leave the remaining leave does not usually expire.

 Another special case is when the employer has not sufficiently informed the employee of their rights.
 In this case, the vacation days cannot simply expire either.
 It is important that you as an employer :in clearly communicate by when the remaining leave must be taken in order to avoid misunderstandings and legal problems.
 Remember that the Federal Leave Act sets out clear regulations in this regard and inform yourself to be on the safe side legally.